singhalyogesh/truesdk-backend-validation/readme.md

 You can also have a look at the following link for reference on verifying a digital signature https://docs.oracle.com/javase/tutorial/security/apisign/versig.html

-This repository contains backend validation soce snippets for the following programming languages -
+This repository contains backend validation code snippets for the following programming languages -

  - Java
  - PHP